plescaevelyn/documentation/docs/learning/workshop_a_precision_converter_fpga_integration_journey/index.rst

 - Internal RAM/ROM for CMD and SDO stream
 - A trigger launches a command stream
-- Received data is send to an AXI4-streaming interface
+- Received data is sent to an AXI4-streaming interface
 - It can be connected directly to a DMA

 .. figure:: spie_offload_ip.png